continuous-symmetry-measure/proteincsm/python/README.md

 ## Features

- * The hungarian algorithm for approximating the continuous symmetry measure of a homomer proteincsm
+ * The hungarian algorithm for approximating the continuous symmetry measure of a homomer Protein CSM
- * The greedy algorithm for approximating the continuous symmetry measure of a homomer proteincsm
+ * The greedy algorithm for approximating the continuous symmetry measure of a homomer Protein CSM
- * The trivial algorithm for approximating the continuous symmetry measure of a homomer proteincsm
+ * The trivial algorithm for approximating the continuous symmetry measure of a homomer Protein CSM

 ## Usage

 After installation, the program can be called from the command line.
 For example:

-`csm c2 inputmol.mol output.txt --optional-args`
+`proteincsm c2 inputmol.mol output.txt --optional-args`

 You can access a help menu with a list of all available options via `csm -h`

 ## Installation

-CSM can be installed on Windows and Linux machines.
+Protein CSM can be installed on Windows and Linux machines.

 ### Requirements
-Before installing CSM, you must first install Openbabel (http://openbabel.org/wiki/Category:Installation), version 2.4.0 or later.
+Before installing Protein CSM, you must first install Open Babel (http://openbabel.org/wiki/Category:Installation), version 2.4.0 or later.

-You must also install openbabel's python bindings (`pip install openbabel`) and numpy (`pip install numpy`)
+You must also install Open Babel's python bindings (`pip install openbabel`) and numpy (`pip install numpy`)

 ### Installation

-CSM can be installed using:
+Protein CSM can be installed using:

-`pip install proteincsm --extra-index-url https://repo.fury.io/theresearchsoftwarecompany`
+`pip install proteincsm`

-You can also install CSM from the source.
+You can also install Protein CSM from the source.

 ## Citations ##

-Please cite CSM using the following:
+Please cite Protein CSM using the following:

 ```
 Alon, G., and Tuvi-Arad, I. "Improved algorithms for symmetry analysis: Structure preserving permutations".
 J. Math.
 Chem., 56(1), 193�212 (2018).